 Firstly, avoid caffeine.
 Our bodies often naturally help us do this, with many women turning away from traditional tea and coffee.
 Caffeine and tannins found in these dark drinks are aggravating to the stomach, especially if you aren’t able to eat a lot, they can make you feel very sick.

 There are also several natural herbs and botanicals that have been used for millennia to support nausea.
 Whilst no studies have been done in early pregnancy, due to the risks involved, there are several studies with chemotherapy patients showing ginger root helps ease sickness, as do extracts of citrals that are found in lemon-y herbs (lemon verbena, lemon grass, lemon balm, fresh lemon).
-We’ve combined these ingredients in our Morning Rescue blend to give you a cup of morning (or afternoon, or evening!) support.
+Our Morning Rescue blend is a tummy soothing blend of these ingredients.